 Information processing vs. emotional biases.

 Broadly speaking, cognitive biases can be split into two types: information processing and emotional biases.
-Information processing biases are statistical, quantitative errors of judgment that is easy to fix with new information.
-Emotional biases are much hard to change or fix as they are based on attitudes and feelings, consciously and unconsciously.
-Both types can have implications when assessing new potentially innovative concepts to further iterate and develop because they operate to keep you within your comfort zone of what is already de-risked and know, because of the underlying belief that you’ll be safer, more secure and more comfortable with less uncertainty and risk.
+Information processing biases are statistical, quantitative errors of judgment that are easy to fix with new information.
+Emotional biases are much harder to change or fix as they are based on attitudes and feelings, consciously and unconsciously.
+Both types can have implications when assessing new potentially innovative concepts to further iterate and develop because they operate to keep you within your comfort zone of what is already de-risked and known.
+The underlying belief that you’ll be safer, more secure and more comfortable with less uncertainty and risk dominates decision making.
 Whereas we strive to do the opposite in our innovation consulting, by getting people outside of their day-to-day frames of reference.
 Including environment, organizational thinking routines, comfort zones and into the ‘adjacent possible’ where the unlocked and unrestricted creative magic really happens.

 Not everyone experiences biases in the same way or extent, but some or a mixture of just a few can distort creative and critical thinking and optimal decision making.
-Which could result in not best serving the interests of the firm, but in satisfying personal biases, sub conscious egos and agendas.
+This can result in not best serving the interests of the firm, but in satisfying personal biases, sub-conscious egos and agendas.